 The story would be completely different if these drugs actually helped patients in a meaningful way.
 In prediabetes, none of the current drugs are approved for use.
 The reason we don’t use them is because they are useless.

 Diabetes screening has already been shown to be largely useless with the current crop of medications.
 We can all agree that T2D is a disease of high insulin resistance but the current crop of medications only treats high blood sugars.

 T2D, at its very core, is a disease about too much sugar in the body, not just the blood.
-Yet most of our drugs, from metformin to insulin do not rid the body of that sugar.
+Yet most of our drugs, from metformin to insulin do not rid the body of that sugar (the new class of dugs SGLT-2 inhibitors are an exception).
 It only drives it from the blood and into the body.
 But if this sugar is toxic in the blood, why would it not be toxic inside the body?

 We are only moving the sugar from somewhere we can see it (the blood) to somewhere we cannot (the body) and then pretending things are improved, but all the while knowing that we have not made a difference.
 Where lifestyle changes clearly improves health, drugs just as clearly do not.

 Screening only leads to better outcomes if there is rational treatment.
 Since our treatment of pre-diabetes consists of ineffective drugs, early diagnosis is futile.
-But this inconvenient fact hardly matters to the big pharmaceuticals and their minions.
-As long as they controlled the diabetes associations, there was cash to be made.
+But this inconvenient fact hardly matters to the big pharmaceutical companies.

-This largely explains the reluctance of the world’s Diabetes Associations and endocrinologists to acknowledge the devastating truth – that insulin just doesn’t help patients over the long term.
-With so much cash on the table, who do you think funds all the research in the universities, pays for all the private school tuition, sponsors all the ‘diabetes’ events?
+This largely explains the reluctance of the world’s Diabetes Associations and endocrinologists to acknowledge the devastating truth – that insulin doesn’t help patients over the long term.
+With so much cash on the table, who do you think funds all the research in the universities and sponsors all the ‘diabetes’ events?
 Big Insulin.
 But the pied piper must be paid.
 The currency of repayment is blindness, organ failure, amputations, and death.